bryb31/speech-diarization/READ_ME.md

 . ./.my-virtual-env/bin/activate
 ```

-once activated using `python` and `pip` will use those related to the virtual env.
+Once activated, commands using `python` and `pip` will use those related to the virtual env.

-You can also  just use the python binary or related pip binary in this environment with
+You can also use the python binary or related pip binary in this environment with
 ```
 ./.my-virtual-env/bin/python
 ```